Greetings,

 Over the next several weeks, or whenever all of them have been written, I will start publishing these letters here.
 Each of the letters will continue parts of the story that have already been written and introduce characters that will show up in a future story based in The World of Kedoshim.
 While these letters are not meant to replace biblical content, my hope is that they will inspire others to look at scripture more for themselves.
 This series will be fictional but based within the context of the times to the best of my ability.
 As you read through them, biblical topics will be presented through the eyes of the characters in my stories.

 I can’t wait to share these with everyone.
 Who knows, maybe The Ichthys Letters will end up becoming its own story.
 Only time will tell.
-The only thing I know for sure is that I’m quite about coming back to my roots, so to speak—Well, write.
+The only thing I know for sure is that I’m all about coming back to my roots, so to speak—Well, write.
 The first book I wrote was a book of letters and The World of Kedoshim itself was born through a few letters I had to write in college.
 Who would have thought I’d be back there today?

 Thanks again for visiting 'The Gathering Room' and I’ll see you in the pages.